himanshsoni/mulesoftAssesment/README.md

 # mulesoftAssesment
-# For Testing Try running it in Jupyter Notebook.
+# If not working in Vscode or other IDE  Try running demo.py(CODE)  in Jupyter Notebook .